 What to wear in Cuba in the day

-As an island in Latin America, Cuba is typically hot and humid, so lightweight, breathable fabric such as cotton, linen, and sweat-wicking fabrics should be your go-to attire.
-Walking is one of the main ways of getting around Cuba, and there are plenty of cobbles and potholes, so sturdy, practical shoes or sandals are another must-have item.
+As an island in Latin America, Cuba is typically hot and humid.
+Therefore, lightweight, breathable fabric such as cotton, linen, and sweat-wicking fabrics should be your go-to attire.
+Walking is one of the main ways of getting around Cuba, and since there are plenty of cobbles and potholes, sturdy, practical shoes or sandals are another must-have item.

 Practical and fashionable outfits for men and women might be shorts or skirts with a loose vest or t-shirt.
 A loose-fitting dress is also breathable and comfortable.
 When it’s slightly cooler outside, lightweight trousers or jeans paired with a vest or t-shirt are a good combination.